ibm-cloud-docs/discovery-data/collections.md

 The number of documents that are allowed per service instance depends on your {{site.data.keyword.discoveryshort}} plan type.

 The document limit applies to the number of documents in the index.
-Upload fewer documents at the start if the enrichments you plan to apply will increase the number of documents later.
+Upload fewer documents at the start if the enrichments you plan to apply might increase the number of documents later.
 For example, the following configurations generate more documents:

 - Splitting documents segments one document into multiple documents
 - Applying FAQ extractions produces one document for each question-and-answer pair that is found